-- 1. Launch your web browser.
+- 1. Launch your Web browser.

-- 2. Enter your printer's IP address in the browser's Address field (http://xxx.xxx.xxx).
+- 2. Type your printer's IP address in the browser Address field.
+For details, see Finding the Printer's IP Address on page 14.

 - 3. Click Properties.

-- 4. Select the Protocols folder on the left navigation panel.
+- 4. On the left navigation pane, select the Protocols folder.

 - 5. Select LPR.

-- 6. If prompted, enter your Admin or Key User name and password.
+- 6. If prompted, type in your Admin or Key User name and password.

-- 7. Select On or Off in the LPR box.
+- 7. In the LPR field, select On or Off.

-- 8. If you selected On, follow the instructions on the page to select LPR settings.
-For more information, including a description of the fields, click the Help button in CentreWare IS to view the online help.

-- 9. Click the Save Changes button.
+- If you selected On, follow the instructions on the page to select LPR settings.
+For more information, including a description of the fields, click the Help button in CentreWare IS to view the CentreWare IS Online Help. - 9.
+Click the Save Changes button.

-IPP (Internet Printing Protocol
+IPP (Internet Printing Protocol)

-IPP is an industry standard protocol for printing, as well as managing print jobs and media sizes, and supports authentication and encryption, making it a capable and secure printing solution.
-IPP is an IP-based protocol and can be used locally or over the internet.
+IPP is an industry standard protocol for printing as well as managing print jobs and media sizes, and supports authentication and encryption, making it a capable and secure printing solution.
+IPP is an IP-based protocol and can be used locally or over the Internet.